Geoffrey Sayre-McCord

-Geoffrey Sayre-McCord (né McCord, born December 10, 1956) is an American philosopher who works in moral theory, ethics, meta-ethics, the history of ethics, and epistemology.
+Geoffrey Sayre-McCord (né McCord, born December 10, 1956) is an American philosopher who works in moral theory, ethics, meta-ethics, the history of ethics and epistemology.
 He teaches at the University of North Carolina, Chapel Hill.
 He is also the director of the Philosophy, Politics and Economics Society.

 Education and career

-Sayre-McCord received his BA from Oberlin College and his PhD (under the direction of David Gauthier) from the University of Pittsburgh.
+Sayre-McCord received his BA from Oberlin College and his PhD (working with David Gauthier, Wilfrid Sellars, Nicholas Rescher, Clark Glamour, and Kurt Baier) from the University of Pittsburgh.

 Sayre-McCord is the Morehead-Cain Alumni Distinguished Professor of Philosophy and Director of the Philosophy, Politics, and Economics Program at the University of North Carolina, where he has taught since 1985.
 He was a Professorial Fellow at the University of Edinburgh from 2013-2016, and a Laurance S. Rockefeller Visiting Professor at Princeton University in 2015-2016.
 He is a frequent visitor at the Australian National University and has been a visiting professor at the University of Auckland and the University of California/Irvine.

-Awards

-Sayre-McCord is the recipient of several university-wide teaching awards at the University of North Carolina, including the Board of Governors' Award for Excellence in Teaching.
+Sayre-McCord has written widely on metaethics, David Hume, contractualism and on issues at the intersection of philosophy, politics, and economics.
+He is author of the Stanford Encyclopedia of Philosophy entries on moral realism and metaethics.
+For five years, Sayre-McCord was a co-editor of the journal Noûs.

-In 2019 Sayre-McCord received the Philip L. Quinn Prize from the American Philosophical Association, for “service to philosophy and philosophers, broadly construed.”
-In 2022, he received the University of North Carolina's Thomas Jefferson awarded to "that member of the academic community who through personal influence and performance of duty in teaching, writing, and scholarship has best exemplified the ideals and objectives of Thomas Jefferson.”
+In 2019, Sayre-McCord received the Philip L. Quinn Prize from the American Philosophical Association, for "service to philosophy and philosophers, broadly construed."